History and Mission

 If you are interested in becoming a Becca Task Force member, please contact us.

-Key Becca Task Force activities are ongoing throughout the calendar year, and include monthly meetings, an annual conference, and an education session before the Washington State Legislature.
+Key Becca Task Force activities are ongoing throughout the calendar year, and include monthly meetings, an annual conference, and education sessions before the Washington State Legislature.

 Becca Task Force meetings are held on the second Tuesday of each month at the Center for Children & Youth Justice in Seattle, Washington.
 For meeting minutes and agendas, please contact us .